Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 ## 12. <a name='TestingPhase'></a>**Testing Phase**

-Testing using Chrome developer and vs code studio was done at each stage of development.
+Tests using Chrome developer and vs code studio was done at each stage of development.

-I used browserstack.com to check how the site looked on the most popular mobile devices.
+I used browserstack.com to check how the site looked on the most popular mobile devices and ami.responsiv.is

-and ami.responsiv.is
 ![responsive screenshot](assets\images\responsive.png)

 the css I ran through http://csslint.net/ no errors were identified.

 Parts of my code were tested on codepen.
-I used the vs studio code extension Prettier to check and fix my code.
+I used the vs studio code extension Prettier to check and fix my code format.

+I used
+https://validator.w3.org/nu/?doc=https%3A%2F%2Fictwise.github.io%2Fproject1_ccc%2F to check my code.

+I ran my html through http://pep8online.com/

+My criteria for error checking and the results are listed [here ](assets\doc\test-cases.xlsx)

 ## 13. <a name='OpenandClosedIssues'></a> Open and Closed Issues

-I fixed many coding errors two main problems I had -
+I fixed many coding errors some problems I had -

 - on the contact page there was a shudder when I hovered over the hoverbar, this did not happen on any other page, I deduced it was the form on the page, removing the space-around class from the div fixed this.

 - positioning elements on the page, mostly I fixed these using Chrome Developer Tools

-I ran my html through http://pep8online.com/
+- I was disatisfied with the appearance of the first navigation bar I created with bootstrap.
+I replaced this with an example I adapted from codepen, not realising the code I was using had errors because the output appeared to be good.
+When running my pages through the w3 validator I found the errors, with the assistance of my mentor I found the fix and then implemented - lesson learnt, when adapting code check the validity of the original first.

+Other issues I am aware of but because of time constraints I have not dealt with - although prettier has done a reasonable job of formatting my code I think I could clean it up further.

 ---